Steeped in history and legend, Winchester is a reminder of Britain’s mythical past.

 Parts of the medieval city walls still stand, strong and imposing, forever protecting the city inhabitants.

-Sat here, time stands still, allowing your mind to wander how many travelers passed this way on pilgrimages to the magnificent cathedral.
+Sat here, time stands still, allowing your mind to wonder how many travelers passed this way on pilgrimages to the magnificent cathedral.

 Fortunately, advances in city architecture have left Winchester largely free from blight.